Live abroad

 What did I do?

-When I was looking for a TEFL course, I decided to do it in Thailand.
+I did my TEFL course in Thailand.
 So, I went online and created a list of schools I wanted to check.

 I messaged them one by one.
 Most of them sent me a generic response, which was clearly copied and pasted from a template.
 Only SEE TEFL from Chiang Mai replied with a personal message.
 They even put me in touch with a person who had graduated from their school and now worked in the city.
 This was mostly why I decided to do the TEFL course in Thailand with SEE.